andrea-gioia/TheDataJoy/README.md

 # Data bites

-In this repository, you'll find the images used in some posts published on my [LinkedIn profile](https://www.linkedin.com/in/andreagioia/) with the hashtag #databites
+In this repository, you'll find the images used in some posts published on my [LinkedIn profile](https://www.linkedin.com/in/andreagioia/) with the hashtag [#TheDataJoy](https://www.linkedin.com/feed/hashtag/?keywords=thedatajoy)

 ⭐ the repo if you like the images.